The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - Will Brokenbourgh / AF7EC

 - Living a homosexual lifestyle

-- Living a life of swindling or stealing or killing or abusing or molesting or lying
+- Living a life of stealing, swindling, killing, abusing, molesting or lying

 - Being constantly mean, rude, uncaring or abusive

-- Practicing witchcraft (card or palm-reading, making curses or spells)
+- Practicing witchcraft (card or palm-reading, making curses or spells, using crystals)

 If you are living a life where you are doing those kinds of things, or any thing that hurts or damages yourself or others...that's a sinful life.
 Hey, Christians make mistakes and do sinful things from time to time, but the difference is that we don't willingly keep on doing it, and we're forgiven thanks to Jesus dying on the cross for us.

-• Count the cost.
 If you really want to be a Christian, you must make sure that you are ready to be a full-time Christian...not just when it's convenient for you.
 Being a full-time Christian means giving ALL of your life and ALL of your heart to God, not just on Sunday!
 That doesn't mean you have to quit your job and become a minister, it doesn't mean you have to be at church every day and night, it doesn't mean you can't have fun with your family, it just means that you have willingly given your heart to God, that you're living for him and not yourself.
-That might sound scary, but take it from an almost fifteen-year-Christian, it's not scary at all, it's freeing!
+That might sound scary, but take it from a twenty-plus-year Christian, it's not scary at all, it's freeing!
 It just means that you will need to 'let go' and let God into your heart, your life, your work, and your circumstances.

 • When you've made the wholehearted decision to leave an empty, meaningless and sinful life behind and want to truly follow Jesus, talk to God, either in your head or out loud and tell him the following, sincerely and honestly:

-After you've prayed that prayer, and you believe in your heart that you've been reborn into a new life in Jesus, you'll want to let the world know about your choice.
+After praying that prayer, if you believe in your heart that you've been reborn into a new life in Jesus, you'll want to let the world know about your choice.
 How?
-New Christians in the first-century were baptized by total immersion in water, so you should too.
-It can be in a pool, a horse-trough, a deep bathtub or even the ocean...being baptized by other Christians tells the world, and God, that you're serious about this.
+New Christians in the first-century were baptized by total immersion in water, so why not do that too?
+It can be in a pool, a horse-trough, a deep bathtub, a lake, a (safe) river or even the ocean...being baptized by other Christians tells the world, and God, that you're serious about this.
+If you can't be baptised right away, don't let that stop you from becoming a Christian.
+Just stay strong in Jesus and eventually you'll get a chance to be baptised later down the road.

 That's it!
 You don't have to learn a secret handshake, you don't have to complete some extensive Bible-study or training program, nor do you need to learn how to dance on your head to become a Christian, you just need a loving and faithful heart, a heart that wants a total and complete relationship with God that can only happen through a life in Jesus.